AK Steel warns of wider-than-expected loss; shares fall

-(Reuters) - AK Steel Holding Corp (AKS.N) estimated a wider-than-expected loss for the third quarter as production was hit by a mechanical failure at its Ohio facility, sending its shares down 7 percent in after-market trading.
+Sept 19 (Reuters) - AK Steel Holding Corp estimated a wider-than-expected loss for the third quarter as production was hit by a mechanical failure at its Ohio facility, sending its shares down 7 percent in after-market trading.

 The steelmaker said it expects to incur a loss of 22 cents to 27 cents per share.
 Analysts were expecting a loss of 11 cents per share, according to Thomson Reuters I/B/E/S.